 - HISTORY - From what I've been told, this is the second oldest course still playable in Alabama after Brahan Springs.
 Originally an object course in 1976 which obtained baskets in 1983, the 4th perhaps to do so in Alabama.
-The baskets are still from 1983 and are still in great repair, which is a testament to the area's American made products at that time.
+The baskets were recently updated in July 2018 hence this re-evaluation

 - NATURAL BEAUTY - IMO, the most beautiful of the three Florence area courses.
 Lots of rolling elevation in play.
 A few shots that play to over 20 feet down.
 Hole (7) plays over a gorging valley.
 A couple holes have views of the Tennessee, and hole (13) has an obscured view of Wilson dam.
 There are some really nice sized towering oak trees to weave around as well.
 The drawbacks are just a few.
 Barbed wire fence along (13) and (16) and there's a road in play along (3).

-- CHARACTER - A touch above average.
-Lots of extra pin placements to keep the locals pleased and to entice those outside the area to make a return visit.
-About half of the holes have two carpet tee pads.
+- CHARACTER - In addition to the new basket the basics and extra amenities are above average.
+Lots of extra pin placements to keep the local pleased and to entice those outside the area to make a return visit.
+About half of the holes have two carpet tee tads.
 A majority of the holes have seating and there's plenty of tee shading.
 Community board and practice basket by tee (1)

 - SIGNAGE - Nice hand crafted hole signage which was a treat after seeing the unsatisfactory ones at McFarland.
 It would have been nice to have put next tee direction arrows on them though.

-- SKILL LEVEL FRIENDLY - Veterans should play fair for largest skill level groups in the disc golf community, intermediate and recreation.
-The long pads for intermediate and the shorts for rec.
-Rec players looking to improve their game should choose the long pads, as cakewalks won't make anyone better.
+- SKILL LEVEL FRIENDLY - Veterans should play fair for largest skill level groups in the disc golf community, Intermediate and Recreational.
+The long pads for intermediate and the shorts for recreational.
+Recreational players looking to improve their game should choose the long pads, as cakewalks won't make anyone better.

 - QUICK PLAY - For an 18 hole this one plays fairly quick.
 Much quicker than McFarland.
 My group of two finish in 75 minutes.
 Figure a group of four should play in about an hour and 45 minutes.
 Solos should be in and out in 50 minutes.

-Cons: Two minor issues and a few ticky tack callouts.
+Cons: One minor issues and a few ticky tack callouts.

 - TEES - There are two or three great concrete tees out here.
 Why the rest are carpet is definitely a head scratcher.
 For the most part the carpet pads are flat but it's still far from ideal.

-- LACK OF CHALLENGE - Factoring out the basket conditions, this course will be a breeze for anyone above the intermediate level from the back tees.
+- LACK OF CHALLENGE - The new baskets probably made the course and entire throw easier now.
+Regardless, this course has been a breeze for anyone above the Intermediate level, even from the back tees.
 I had no issue breaking par on first attempt as an intermediate level player.
 Figure intermediate players will average a few down.
-Rec players will average a few over and advanced players should average 8 - 10 down.
-Shot shaping overall in mild, although there are a couple holes that will need a well thought out line to run it to the basket clean.
-Other than hole (18) being able to bomb it is not a requirement.
+Recreational players will average a few over and some Advanced players could average 8 to 10 down.
+Shot shaping overall is mild, although there are a couple holes that will need a well thought out line to run it to the basket clean.
+Other than hole (18), being able to bomb it is not a requirement.
 Players that like to admire +400 foot drives should head over to McFarland.